Research After Graduation: Free Resources

 The Council on Foreign Relation is an independent, membership organization, think tank, and publisher.
 It researches and publishes information about a variety of topics such as democracy and human rights, health, international peace and security, and society and culture.

 The Pew Research Center uses "impartial, fact-based public-opinion polling and other research tools to track important issues and trends."
 The Center's research covers multiple topics in the social sciences field including: demography, economics, immigration, politics, religion and social trends.

 The Urban Institute "gathers data, conducts research, evaluates programs, offers technical assistance overseas, and educates Americans on social and economic issues."
 Research areas include economy; education; health and healthcare; employment; immigrants; and race, ethnicity, and gender.

 There is a multitude of government information readily available to the public.
 Additional government resources can be found on the Government Information Services and U.S. Government Tools webpages.

-Congress.gov (Formerly THOMAS)
+Congress.gov (formerly known as THOMAS)

 The go-to source for demographic information about the United States.
 It’s possible to browse or search for statistics by topic, geography, race and ethnic groups, or industry codes.

 The Census Bureau should be the first stop for anyone looking for statistics on social, demographic or economic data on a national, state or local level.
 Information is available from a variety of sources, including the decennial censuses from 1990 to 2010, the American Community Survey, and the Economic Census.

 Federal government website that provides the public with easy, one-stop access to all online U.S. Federal Government resources, including a search engine, directory by topic, and directory by department.
 Maintained by the General Services Administration.